 Real-Life Harassment & Threats Policy

-CCP is firmly committed to maintaining a community where real-life harassment and threats are stamped out and treated with a zero-tolerance approach.
+CCP is firmly committed to maintaining a community where real-life harassment and threats are not tolerated and treated with the utmost seriousness and severity.

 As the custodians and caretakers of the virtual worlds we maintain, we believe that both our players and developers should be free to experience them without the worry of facing real-life harassment, toxicity, or threats while they play.

-This policy outlines the types of conduct that we consider detrimental to the health of the community, as well as how CCP will respond to situations where this kind of behaviour occurs.
+This policy outlines the types of conduct that we consider detrimental to the health of the community, as well as how CCP will respond to to these situations.

 This policy also contains resources and advice for those who feel that they are being threatened or attacked.